rafaelallan/the-olive-tree/README.md

 ## Testings

 More than one validator mechanism were used to verify the quality of the website.
-Each validation are shown below""
+Each validation are shown below:

 ### Markup Validation Service